 - Feasibility: We’re focused on supporting projects in their prototype or pilot stage.
 While innovation is important, we want to see evidence that you have begun to test your idea and that it’s grounded in reality.
 Should your team win a grant from IDEAS, you’ll have 15 months to pilot your project.
 We want to see that your work can result in a tangible benefit for a particular group or community.
 To demonstrate the feasibility of your project, you should describe the groundwork already done, note whom you’ll be working with to implement the project, and show that you have the right combination of skills among your team to make the project possible.

 A group of three to five judges—industry experts, nonprofit leaders, business professionals, MIT faculty and administrators, government representatives—will judge each team.
 Judges complete two evaluations, one based on your written proposal and a second based on their in-person interactions with your team at the Innovation Showcase.
 We will compile and average the scores from each judging team.
 Written evaluations count towards 45% of your overall score and in-person evaluations count for 55% of the overall team score.

 Based on these assessments, we will compare teams across all the judging groups to determine the highest ranked teams.
 Grants will be given in amounts of $15,000, $10,000, and $7,500.
 This year we have up to $100,000 to give out in grants to teams.
 Award amounts correspond to the level of merit of your proposal, not to your budget request.
 The PKG Center staff will allocate funding according to the judges’ rankings.
-We anticipate selecting 8 to 10 teams to receive some level of juried awards.
+We anticipate selecting 10 teams to receive some level of juried awards.